-11. Income tax expense
+(b) Income tax expense

-In 2020 the Company distributed 35% of 2019 consolidated profit (2019: 35% of 2018 consolidated profit).
 The Tax Code of Georgia specifically excludes certain transactions from the definition of distribution of earnings, particularly, distribution of earnings (except of dividends attributable to net earned profit during 2008-2016) between Georgian entrepreneurs (except to CIT exempt entity) having the status of legal entities registered in Georgia.
 As distribution of these dividends related to 2019 undistributed earnings, per the Tax Code of Georgia it is not deemed as a distribution of earnings, and thus is not subject to CIT.